Best Punch Bag Reviews and Buying Guide

 - Extremely absorbent shredded textile filling

-- Tendency for filling to sink down the bag
+- The tendency for filling to sink down the bag

 - Keep an eye out for chain disconnecting